tatumizer/pigeon_map/README.md

 Pigeon Struct
 =============

-PigeonStruct is extention of PigeonMap that provides getters/setters for attributes, so it looks like a hibrid between map and struct.
+PigeonStruct is extension of PigeonMap that provides getters/setters for attributes, so it looks like a hybrid between map and struct.
 Good for value objects, DAO, DTO (those terms mean more or less the same).

 Code generation is simple: create a file containing prototypes of your data structures, and main function that calls "generate":